rafaelromao/keyboards/docs/symbols.md

 - A dedicated Numpad layer can be activated holding the backspace or space keys, in the [Functions or Maintenance](functions.md) layers.
 - Unlike numbers in the Lower layer, numbers in the Numpad layer use numpad keycodes, instead of numrow keycodes.
 - Numpad navigation, using shift, which usually does not work on MacOS, is implemented using [Custom Shift](../src/qmk/users/rafaelromao/features/custom_shift.c).
-- This Numpad layer can also be activated using a combo in the base layers.
+- This Numpad layer can also be activated using a combo in the base layer.

 ### Accents in the Raise layer (left side)
 - Accents are available in the left side of the Raise layer, while non-accent versions of these symbols are available in the left side of the Lower layer and in the right side of the Raise layer.